jivebiscuit/jivebiscuit.github.io/docs/sop/aus-sop.md

     1. By approving the Automated point out, the receiving controller indicates the associated data block contains sufficient information to ensure aircraft separation is maintained, and authorizes the initiating controller to enter the receiving controller’s area of jurisdiction.
 If the information contained in the FDB is insufficient to approve the operation, verbal coordination must be accomplished prior to approving the automated point out.

 #### 3-1-3.
 Transfer Of Control
-Shall be accomplished in accordance with the ZHU General Control SOP section 1-4-1.
+Shall be accomplished in accordance with the [ZHU General Control SOP 1-4-1](../sop/general-control-sop.md#1-4-1-transfer-of-control).

 #### 3-1-4.
 Airspace Delegation
-1. Airspace maps can be found in Appendix 2.
+1. Airspace maps can be found in [Appendix 2](#a-2-airspace-maps).
 If an IFR altitude is delegated to a position of operation, the VFR altitude 500 feet below the IFR altitude is also delegated to the same position of operation unless otherwise designated.
 1. Radar West assumes the airspace of Austin Finals and Satellite Radar when closed.
 1. Radar East assumes the airspace of Radar South when closed.
 1. When Radar South is open, they may assume the airspace of Satellite Radar depending on traffic conditions.